 - Support the brain and mood

 Bone broth (especially homemade) is a nutritious option that will be easy for your dog to hold down.
-If you use store-bought, check the ingredients are safe and use a low sodium brand.
+If you use store-bought, check the ingredients to be sure they’re dog-friendly and use a low sodium brand.

-If you think he can manage it, you can skip the broth and go straight to step 2.
+If you think he can manage it, skip the broth and go straight to Step 2.

 2. Bland Food